gabrieldunienville/dotfiles/claude/commands/plan.md

 have used an other important references from the web, ask me if I want want those listed as MCP resources too.

+### Create key file list

+Now list the key files that have come up in our discussion or you have found.
+It doesn't have to be every file, just the ones that are important for our task.

 ### Create implementation plan

+This should contain enough detail to follow but not so much that it tries to solve all the problems ahead of time.